 The nights are drawing-in, winter coats are coming out of the wardrobe and Christmas presents are going under the tree.
 Okay, not quite, but winter is definitely on its way and what better place to escape from the cold than a warm cinema?
-Here we take a look at some of the big films set to hit a screen near you over the coming months…
+Here we take a look at some of the big films set to the cinemas near you over the coming months…

 Justice League 17th November

 Superhero movies are big box-office business and recent years have seen studios capitalise on this by throwing several superheroes from the same universe into one film.
 The DC Extended Universe will release its fifth instalment on 17th November in the form of Justice League, directed by the distinctive Zac Snyder and featuring Batman (Ben Affleck), Superman (Henry Cavill), Wonder Woman (Gal Gadot), Flash (Ezra Miller), Aquaman (Jason Momoa) and Cyborg (Ray Fisher) as the superhero ensemble.
 Joined by an impressive supporting cast in the form of J. K. Simmons, Amy Adams, Jeremy Irons and Ciarán Hinds as supervillain Steppenwolf, Justice League promises to be an action-packed treat for comic and film-fans alike.

 From a superhero battle to a sporting one, Battle of the Sexes is a sports film loosely based on a 1973 tennis match between Billie Jean King and Bobby Riggs.
 Emma Stone and Steve Carell play the tennis stars, charting their personal and professional lives in the run-up to their court show-down.
 Expect some interesting fashion choices and some crowd-pleasing moments.
 New balls please!